Hyperion101010/.github.io/README.md

 3. In public folder inside myblog/blog_dir the static files are written, upload the public folder on a github repo and publish it as a docs(static page).

-4. Change the baseURL inside blog_dir to your site URL to ensure the site is properly hosted.
+4. Change the baseURL inside blog_dir/config.toml to your site URL to ensure the site is properly hosted.

 ## If YoU hAvE aNy IsSuEs OpEn A ISSUE oR PR, LeT Me kNOw :sunglasses: